rccreswell/SABS_project/Examples/Example MCMC optimisation and result plots/Readme.md

 # Use of the simulation and inference tools included in this package.

 Check the example.py file for the example code.
-If you want to run it, please change the directories to the directories of the
+If you want to run it, please change the directories to the directories of your choice.

 ##  Importing the necessary libraries: